Skip to content

 As the idea grew and evolved, Christine took over managing Blick while others in the group focused on their own creative businesses.
 Christine’s sister Rosy came on board as a volunteer initially to manage the financial side of the organisation.
 Together they have been managing Blick since 2007.

-Open post by blickstudios with ID 18031840145376268
+Open post by blickstudios with ID 17926549287219260

-Our ambition as a group of creatives was to create beautiful but affordable spaces for creatives to work in.
-Spaces for like-minded creatives to meet and share resources, ideas and inspiration.
-Spaces to build a sense of community and encourage, support and inspire each other.
+Our ambition with Blick was to create beautiful affordable spaces in great locations in Belfast for professional creatives to work productively and creatively in.
+Spaces for like-minded creatives to meet and share resources and ideas and support and inspire each other.
+Spaces that could survive and support creatives long term and be financially sustainable and independent.

 As the idea grew and evolved, Christine took over managing Blick while others in the group focused on their own creative businesses.
 Christine’s sister Rosy came on board as a volunteer initially to manage the financial side of the organisation.
 Together they have been managing Blick since 2007.